 As a result of her toxic relationship with Ike, she also suffered from post-traumatic stress disorder.

-Camila Cabello’s Net Worth: Her Career Highlights, Earnings, Brand Deals And More
+Camila Cabello’s Net Worth: Looking At The Singer’s Career Earnings, Brand Deals And Love Life

 Early career of Tina Turner